 The contents, ideas of the papers cannot be used, referenced, or included in the works of the reviewers prior to publication.
 Until then, the information in the papers should be treated as confidentiality and must not be used for any potential purposes uncorrelated to the review process.

 When reviewing a manuscript on double-blind basis, reviewers should be careful not to reveal the identity to the authors.

 A conflict of interest is defined as a situation in which the reviewer can be viewed as being able to benefit personally from the outcome of a review, or in which the reviewer is not able to remain objective for personal reasons.
 If the conflict of interest exists, then the reviewer should decline to review the paper.
 The specific conflicts may be related to the following situations:

-You are the author or co-author paper.
+The reviewer is the author or co-author of the paper.

-You are the supervisor, adviser of one of the authors.
+The reviewer is the supervisor, adviser of one of the authors.

-Copyright ©www.icvisp.org 2021-2022 All Rights Reserved.
+Copyright ©www.icvisp.org 2023-2024 All Rights Reserved.